Disney Created Fake Companies To Buy Up Land In Florida

 Early on, Disney set up a team within the company, delayed hiring top officials, numbered internal memos so they could keep track of them, and set up secret phone relays.
 They also hired a man to act as their intelligence agent in Orlando: Paul Helliwell, an ex-military intelligence officer turned lawyer.
 Disney kept everyone in the dark, including the Florida government.

 Disney’s lawyer, Bob Foster, hid his identity as well, adopting the pseudonym “Bob Price” in order to scout for land.
-In addition, to ensure that his identity was kept secret, he did not fly directly from Florida to Los Angeles, stopping instead in St. Louis, prompting rumors that St. Louis-based McDonnell Aircraft was the mystery buyer.
+In addition, to ensure that his identity was kept a secret, he did not fly directly from Florida to Los Angeles, stopping instead in St. Louis, prompting rumors that St. Louis-based McDonnell Aircraft was the mystery buyer.

 Hiding Their Identity

 To cover their tracks, Disney created shell companies.
 Most had names that sounded legitimate, such as Latin American Development and Management and Bay Lake Properties.
 Other companies had names that were more playful, such as M.T.
-Lott Co. and Retlaw (Walter spelled backwards).
+Lott Co. and Retlaw (Walter spelled backward).

 Helliwell’s firm was the intermediary between these companies and the landowners to complete the sales.
 Because sellers didn't know the identity of the buyer, they were willing to part with their land -- largely swampland considered to have little value -- for as low as $80 an acre.